OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction

-In the real world, each material interacts with light in different ways, presenting specific appearance and challenges in the image.
-The Bidirectional Scattering Distribution Function(\textbf{BSDF}) plays a crucial role in the rendering process by defining how light interacts with surfaces at a detailed and physically-accurate level.
-It encapsulates both how light is reflected off surfaces, as described by the Bidirectional Reflectance Distribution Function (BRDF), and how light transmits through materials, as characterized by the Bidirectional Transmission Distribution Function (BTDF).
+In the real world, each material interacts with light in its own way, yielding a specific appearance.
+The Bidirectional Scattering Distribution Function (\textbf{BSDF}) plays a crucial role in the rendering process by defining how light interacts with surfaces at a detailed and physically-accurate level.
+It encapsulates both how light is reflected off surfaces, as described by the BRDF, and how light transmits through materials, as characterized by the Bidirectional Transmission Distribution Function (BTDF).
 This dual capability allows for accurate simulation of complex optical properties such as specular reflection, glossiness, and transmission.
-Once the BSDF is established for a material, the rendering engine can compute the color and intensity of light reflecting and transmitting at different points on the surface.
+Once the BSDF is established for a material, the color and intensity of light reflecting and transmitting at different points on the surface can be computed.
 The RGB values for each pixel in the final image are derived by integrating the light from all incoming directions, factoring in the material properties defined by the BSDF, to realistically capture the appearance of materials under varied lighting conditions.